 Most modern hearing aids have features built-in where background noise is automatically reduced.
 If you only wear one hearing aid, this feature may not work very well because only one hearing aid is doing the work to block out the background noise.
 You will need to strain to hear which will lead to listening fatigue.

 When you have a hearing loss in more than one ear, it is recommended that you wear two hearing aids, for the reasons mentioned above.
 However, each person’s situation is different, as well as their ability to afford one or two hearing aids.
 Hearing aids require maintenance and can be costly, so perhaps you will need to start with one hearing aid and purchase the second in the long term to gain the maximum benefit of wearing hearing aids.

-To get started, check out the Lexie Lumen hearing aid.
-Featuring a discreet profile and advanced hearing technology—all at an affordable price—the Lexie Lumen is a great solution for those looking to address their hearing loss.
+To get started, check out Lexie hearing aids.
+Featuring a discreet profile and advanced hearing technology—all at an affordable price— Lexie hearing aids are a great solution for those looking to address their hearing loss.

-The Lexie Lumen pairs with the Lexie Hearing app for maximum control of your devices, including the ability to adjust volume and change hearing environment settings from your smartphone or other mobile devices.
+Lexie hearing aids pair with the Lexie app for maximum control of your devices, including the ability to adjust volume and change hearing environment settings from your smartphone or other mobile devices.